Arkanosis/wmrc/README.md

 wmrc is currently under development after a first presentation during the [2018 French WikiConvention](https://meta.wikimedia.org/wiki/WikiConvention_francophone/2018), in Grenoble, on the 6th of October 2018.
 The next demo will happen during the [2019 French WikiConvention](https://meta.wikimedia.org/wiki/WikiConvention_francophone/2019), in Bruxelles, on the 7th of September 2019.

-It's not ready for use and not packaged at all for the moment.

 ## Features

 <img src="https://upload.wikimedia.org/wikipedia/commons/8/86/Wmrc_0.1.0-dev.1.png" align="right" width="250px">